 ‘Edward Snowden decided at the age of 29 to give up his entire future for the good of his country,’ said John Sargent, CEO of Macmillan Publishers USA.
 ‘He displayed enormous courage in doing so, and like him or not, his is an incredible American story.
 There is no doubt that the world is a better and more private place for his actions.
 Macmillan is enormously proud to publish Permanent Record.’

-In the UK, Australia, India, and South Africa the memoir will be published by Pan Macmillan; in the United States by Metropolitan Books, an imprint of Henry Holt; and in Germany by S. Fischer Verlag.
+In the UK, Australia, India, and South Africa the memoir is published by Pan Macmillan; in the United States by Metropolitan Books, an imprint of Henry Holt; and in Germany by S. Fischer Verlag.
 The book was edited by Metropolitan Books under the leadership of Sara Bershtel, senior vice-president and publisher.

 Ready for your next read?